 Fine motor skills refer to the ability to coordinate the movement of small muscles.
-These skills are also known as ‘dexterity’.
-They involve the synchronisation of the hands and fingers with the eyes.
+These skills are also known as 'dexterity'.
+They involve the synchronization of the hands and fingers with the eyes.
 Here are the fine motor skills milestones that you can expect your baby to cross in the first year of her life.

-Fine motor skills for 1 year olds
+Fine motor skills for 1-year-olds

 0 to 1 month

 - Your baby's fists remain clenched most of the time.

 - He exhibits a grasping reflex.
 Hold a finger out to him and you will find him grabbing it and holding it tightly.
 This is also known as the palmar grasp.

 - He tries to put his fist into his mouth and even succeeds sometimes!

 - Your baby can open and close her fists.

 - She takes a swipe at objects dangled in front of her.